 Briefly, the movie stars Brad Pitt at the beginning of a worldwide zombie apocalypse as he travels the world investigating the outbreak, where it began, what’s happening, and how can he stop it.
 The main difference between popular culture ‘zombies’ and those in World War Z is that within this franchise, they are really fucking fast!

 There are no shuffling corpses here, these zombies (or Zeeks as they have been affectionately named) are zombies on acid!
-Hell, most of these guys probably couldn’t move this fast when they were alive, let alone when rigor mortis has started to set in.
+Hell, most of these guys probably couldn’t move this fast when they were alive, let alone when rigour mortis has started to set in.
 They can scale fences and even climb over each other so they can scale really high walls, they are much more lethal and likely to overwhelm you.

 So, what type of game is World War Z?
-It’s a zombie shooter played in third-person with a co-op campaign which you play as a team of 4 through matchmaking or with friends – just like OVERKILL’S The Walking Dead and the old school Left4Dead series.
+It’s a zombie shooter played in third-person with a co-op campaign in which you play as a team of 4 through matchmaking or with friends – just like OVERKILL’S The Walking Dead and the old school Left4Dead series.
 It also has a PVP mode for those who are more into beating down other players instead of zombies.
 The campaign has you travel to four locations, New York, Jerusalem, Moscow and Tokyo.
 Each of these, with the exception of Tokyo, is broken down into 3 story chapters for you to play through, Tokyo has only had 2.
 As long as you don’t have any problems getting through them, the game will only take you about 5 hours to complete.
 Oddly enough, you can play the levels in any order you wish, they’re not locked until you complete the prior one as you’d expect.
 When you select quickplay, for quick matchmaking, you’re also just placed within any of the locations.

-Each location has a story which ultimately involves you taking down hordes of Zeeks, setting up defences and trying to protect someone crucial to the story.
+Each location has a story that ultimately involves you taking down hordes of Zeeks, setting up defences and trying to protect someone crucial to the story.
 They’re fun to play as they all have different environments and are each varied enough, with visual changes based on the global location.
 I personally wished that there was more though as the campaign is very short if you’re not interested in playing the PVP mode.
 Sure, you can replay the various missions to build up your levels and unlock different perks for the various classes you play as, and you can up the difficulty (through five levels) to add some more challenge, but I don’t think there is enough to stop you getting bored of going through the same chapters multiple times.
-Its kind of like a Call of Duty game, there is a campaign but it’s more focused towards the PVP matches.
+Its kind of like a Call of Duty game, there is a campaign but it’s more focused on the PVP matches.

 There are 5 different PVP match types you can participate in; Swarm Domination, King of the Hill, Swarm Deathmatch, Scavenge Raid and Vaccine hunt, or you can select Quick Match for a random roll.
 Each mode is based on your standard PVP style but with hoards of zombies thrown in to fit the fact that it’s a zombie game, and to provide some nice diversity from other PVP games – I guess you could say it’s PVPVZ.
 I’m not much of a PVP gamer outside of Destiny’s Crucible, but if you are, I can see there is plenty here to keep a hardcore PVP player happy.